tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard7/tf.contrib.distributions.ExponentialWithSoftplusLam.md

 #### `tf.contrib.distributions.ExponentialWithSoftplusLam.batch_shape(name='batch_shape')` {#ExponentialWithSoftplusLam.batch_shape}

-Shape of a single sample from a single event index as a 1-D `Output`.
+Shape of a single sample from a single event index as a 1-D `Tensor`.

 The product of the dimensions of the `batch_shape` is the number of independent distributions of this kind the instance represents.